github/codeql/docs/codeql/codeql-language-guides/codeql-for-cpp.rst

    hash-consing-and-value-numbering

--  :doc:`Basic query for C and C++ code <basic-query-for-cpp-code>`: Learn to write and run a simple CodeQL query using LGTM.
+-  :doc:`Basic query for C and C++ code <basic-query-for-cpp-code>`: Learn to write and run a simple CodeQL query.

 -  :doc:`CodeQL library for C and C++ <codeql-library-for-cpp>`: When analyzing C or C++ code, you can use the large collection of classes in the CodeQL library for C and C++.